iceland2k14/AltCrack/README.md

 ### Build dependencies

-Visual Studio 2019 (if on Windows)
+Visual Studio 2015 (if on Windows) any other version can be used also with proper change

 For CUDA: CUDA Toolkit 10.1